 Once the stains are gone, wipe off the vinegar solution with a cloth dipped in clean water.
 Pat dry the area with a clean towel or paper towels.

-Moisten the stained area with clean water and then sprinkle boric acid on it.
+Moisten the stained area with clean water and then sprinkle boric acid (not to be confused with borax) on it.
 Dab and blot the stain with a sponge or soft cloth using circular motions, until the stain is gone.
 Avoid scrubbing, because scrubbing may set the stain further.

-Drying your topper completely is a crucial part of its maintenance and care.
-If there are traces of moisture in the mattress topper when you place it back on the bed, you will notice mold and mildew growth on it.
-This damages your memory foam mattress topper.
+Drying your mattress topper completely is a crucial part of its maintenance and care.
+If there are traces of moisture in the mattress topper when you place it back on the bed, you will likely notice mold and mildew growth on it eventually.
+This damages your mattress topper and compromises your sleeping safety.

 Ways to Extend the Life of Memory Foam Mattress Toppers